zaza0209/GEERL/rebuttal_cs.md

 - Second, we would like to clarify the technical challenges.
 The major challenge lies in identifying an optimal basis function that minimizes the mean squared error or variance of the Q-function estimator.
 This task is particularly challenging because:

   * In RL, most works derive upper error bounds on the Q-function estimator, with less focus on its (asymptotic) variance -- not to mention how to identify the basis function that minimizes the variance.
-There a few expections that study the asymptotic variance, (mention the GTD paper, https://arxiv.org/abs/2001.04515), however, they only considered policy evaluation where the Q-function is estimated from a single set of estimating equation.
+There a few expections that study the asymptotic variance, see e.g., the GTD [paper](https://arxiv.org/abs/2001.04515).
+However, they only considered policy evaluation where the Q-function is estimated from a single set of estimating equation.
 In contrast, we consider policy learning, which involves iteratively solving a sequence of GEEs.
 Hence, the error accumulated by the iterative process should be carefully taken into consideration.

   * Similarly, in the GEE literature, the problem is simpler as the GEE is typically solved once.
 It does not account for the error accumulation over multiple iterations.